EnMasseProject/enmasse/getting-started/e2e-example.md

 You can use the client with the 'myqueue' and 'multicast' addresses as well.
 Making the clients work with topics is left as an exercies to the reader.

-### Address configuration

-The addresses are defined in a config map called 'maas'.
-To make a change to the configuration, download the config, edit it, and replace it:

-    oc get configmap maas -o yaml > addresses.yaml

-    # ADD/REMOVE/EDIT addresses

     oc replace -f addresses.yaml

 The changes will be picked up by the storage controller, which will create and delete brokers to match the desired state.

-Each address that set store-and-forward=true must also refer to a flavor.

 ### Flavor config

 To support different configurations of brokers, EnMasse comes with different templates that allows for different broker configurations and broker types.
 A flavor is a specific set of parameters for a template.
 This allows a cluster administrator to control which configuration settings that are available to the developer.
+The flavor configuration is stored in a ConfigMap in OpenShift.

-The flavor map can be changed in a similar fashion to the address config:
+The flavor map can be changed using the `oc` tool:

    oc get configmap flavor -o yaml > flavor.yaml
    # ADD/REMOVE/CHANGE flavors